harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 ### Early access

 This release does not include any new early access features.

 ### Fixed issues

-- Apps with a service name are now production apps when the `HARNESS_STATUS_IDENTIFIER` environment variable is not set to `ACTIVE`.
+- When the `HARNESS_STATUS_IDENTIFIER` environment variable is not set to `ACTIVE`, apps with a service name are now treated as production apps.
+(CDS-68821)

 ## May 23, 2023, Harness version 79306, Harness Delegate version 79307